davidbradway/resume-bibtex/resume.rst

 -  Early Career Professional Development in Medical Imaging Workshop, SPIE Medical Imaging 2015
 -  Associate Editor, Ultrasonic Imaging journal (2016-)
--  Reviewer for Ultrasound in Medicine and Biology, Ultrasonic Imaging jounal
+-  Reviewer for the journals Ultrasound in Medicine and Biology, Ultrasonic Imaging, and IEEE Transactions on Medical Imaging

 Skills
 ------